rpi-ws281x/rpi-ws281x-rust/README.md

 changes on most version changes.

 ## Usage
-Currently in major flux, mroe details when I finish the "Stage 1" overhaul.
+Currently in major flux, more details when I finish the "Stage 1" overhaul.
 The current version on crates.io is pretty close to a bare bindgen wrap of the C library.
 The next version will look a lot more like typical Rust, inspired by the efforts of @Meh who wrote manual bindings to this libray